arXiv/arxiv-docs/README.md

 4th: Create a PR to deploy your changes to master.

-This commits directly to the `develop` branch.
-If you are doing a more involved group of edits or changes, please use a process like git flow.
-If you are not familiar with this ask a dev or an admin to help you.

 ### 1st: Make your edit on github
 - To edit a page first go to the info.arxiv.org page you want to edit.
 Ex https://info.arxiv.org/help/gzip.html